Bagoum/danmokou/README.md

 **What does 陰陽葬 mean?**

 This is the Japanese title for my Touhou fangame **Spirits in Memetic Paradise**.
-You can play the demo [here](https://www.bulletforge.org/u/bagoum/p/dong-fang-yin-yang-zang-spirits-in-memetic-paradise-demo).
+You can play it [here](https://www.bulletforge.org/u/bagoum/p/dong-fang-yin-yang-zang-spirits-in-memetic-paradise).

 # Testing